-Being American is more than a pride we inherit, It is a past we step into, and how we repair it.
+Being American is more than a pride we inherit, It's the past we step into and how we repair it.

-The work to reconcile our past with our present realities is already underway.
+At Washington College, our work to connect our true past with our present realities and future possibilities is already underway.
 Almost as old as the nation itself, Washington College has troubling legacies that we must address.
-And, if we are to reach our goal of a diverse and inclusive culture, it is imperative that we understand the lasting repercussions of our historical legacies and how they impact our culture today.
-The time has come for us as an institution to acknowledge our complicity in past transgressions, to honor those courageous individuals who have stood up for racial justice, and to find a way forward so that people of all backgrounds can embrace our shared humanity.
+If we are to reach our goal of a diverse and inclusive culture, it is imperative that we understand the lasting repercussions of our historical legacies and how they impact our culture today.
+The time has come for us as an institution to acknowledge our complicity in past transgressions, to honor those courageous individuals who have stood up over long decades and centuries for racial justice, and to find a way forward so that people of all backgrounds can build a community that welcomes all.